-In 2006, the project expanded to include 15 smaller but colorful felines.
+In 2006, the project expanded to include 15 smaller colorful felines.
 Each sculpture is cast in the same shape but painted by a different local artist.
 The cats all have unique stories displayed on plaques in Spanish below the name of the artist.
 The sculptures are feline depictions of women.

 On the way to the park, I stopped at a square in the San Antonio District where I met some friendly locals who talked about Cali and provided insight into the city.
 One, a young Polish man who had lived in Cali for about 8 months, was selling freshly made chocolates.
 Another interesting man, a Colombian economist, had lived all over the world before deciding to move to Cali.
-He graduated from the University of the Pacific in California and lived in San Francisco for several years.
+He graduated from the University of the Pacific in California and lived in San Francisco.

 It was a fun afternoon of good company and being educated about Cali and its people.
-During the day New Year’s Eve was quiet, a time Colombians spend with their families.
+During the day New Year’s Eve was quiet.
+It’s a time Colombians spend with their families.
 After a late lunch at a small crowded out-door café I spent the afternoon walking around the city.
 Most businesses in Cali close early on New Year’s Eve.
-Around 10:00 p.m. fireworks began in the central part of town along the Cali River and people gathered to welcome in the New Year.
+Around 10:00 p.m. fireworks began in the central part of town along the Cali River and people gathered to welcome the New Year.

-I was invited to a neighborhood celebration by a friendly waiter I met the first day in Cali.
+I was invited to a neighborhood celebration by a friendly waiter I met my first day in Cali.
 The party was at a small hotel in the San Antonio neighborhood – a unique evening with a fun mixed crowd of people I’ll always remember!